 Speeding was a known problem in places like California and New York

-Some of the most populated states in the country have seen some of the worst instances of speeding, and they’re grappling with how to deal with the problem.
+most populated statesin the country have seen some of the worst instances of speeding, and they're grappling with how to deal with the problem.

 Many believe more high-visibility enforcement of speeding is needed

 It's also the case that during the pandemic, police were somewhat less likely than normal to be out enforcing speed limits.
 Some people think this was another possible cause of the increase in speeding.